 Students with advanced Norwegian language proficiency have the option of conducting Independent Study research, using Norwegian language skills, on a topic approved by the SUST Program Director and the appropriate home college faculty adviser.

 III.
-South American Urban Semester (SAUS)
+SOUTH AMERICAN URBAN SEMESTER (SAUS)

-This "semester in the city" program is located in Bogota, Colombia.
+This "semester in the city" program is located in either Quito, Ecuador, or Bogota, Colombia.
 It focuses upon urbanization and development in the Third World.

 261 Spanish Language